-Even with the right probe, using too much pressure or the wrong angle will also hurt the python.
+Using too much pressure or the wrong angle with the proper probe will also hurt the python.

 It’s better to leave this to the experts and either ask one of them to do it (such as a vet or breeder) or trust the above methods.

-Another more risky method is popping the ball python.
+Another more risky ball python gender identification method is popping the ball python.